sunsetutopia/sunsetutopia.github.io/_posts/2016-06-30-can-i-borrow-a-cup-of-salt.md

 [![James trying to touch the volcano](https://c4.staticflickr.com/8/7051/27097212843_671f99e6e7.jpg =500x375)](https://www.flickr.com/photos/140698305@N05/27097212843/in/album-72157669676582705/)

 Not far from the volcano was a single train line, quite literally in the middle of nowhere.
-Here we were able to see a little of what was to come on the salt flats, there were small patches of dried salt were sprawled around the desert.
+Here we were able to see a little of what was to come on the salt flats, there were small patches of dried salt sprawled around the desert.

 [![Train line](https://c7.staticflickr.com/8/7656/27095303974_bcba6e973d.jpg =500x375)](https://www.flickr.com/photos/140698305@N05/27095303974/in/album-72157669676582705/)